sinefunc/coding-conventions/README.md

  - Use `git pull --rebase` instead of just `git pull` if possible.

  - Commit messages should be command sentences.
+They also should not be in the past tense.

-   eg: "Create new forms for updating comments."
+   Good: "Create new forms for updating comments."
+   Not:  "Created new forms."

 ## JavaScript